BartvBaal/Tutorial/README.md

 # Tutorial
-This is a very helpfull tutorial explaining basic git concepts and commands.
+This is a very helpful tutorial explaining basic git concepts and commands.